 Physical presence/Substantial nexus - Retail sales

-For businesses making retail sales into Washington, a person is deemed to have a substantial nexus with this state if the person has a physical presence in this state, which need only be demonstrably more than a slightest presence.
-For nexus purposes, a person is physically present in this state if the person has property or employees in this state.
-A person is also physically present in this state if the person, either directly or through an agent or other representative, engages in activities in this state that are significantly associated with the person's ability to establish or maintain a market for its products in this state.
+For businesses making retail sales into Washington, a person has a substantial nexus with this state if the person has a physical presence Washington in the current or preceding calendar year.
+For nexus purposes, a person is physically present in Washington if the person has property or employees in Washington.
+A person is also physically present in Washington if the person, either directly or through an agent or other representative, engages in activities to establish or maintain a market for its products in Washington.
 See RCW 82.04.067(6).

 A few examples of nexus-creating activities include, but are not limited to:

-- Soliciting sales in this state through employees or other representatives
+- Soliciting sales in Washington through employees or other representatives

-- Installing or assembling goods in this state, either by employees or other representatives
+- Installing or assembling goods in Washington, either by employees or other representatives

-- Maintaining a stock of goods in this state
+- Maintaining a stock of goods in Washington

 - Renting or leasing tangible personal property in Washington

 - Providing services in Washington

-- Constructing, installing, repairing, maintaining real property or tangible personal property in this state
+- Constructing, installing, repairing, maintaining real property or tangible personal property in Washington